Religions in Nepal - The Repository of Ethnic Mosaic

 Nepal does not have any native Jews.
 The practice of the religion began only in 1986 with the embassy of Israel in Kathmandu organizing a 'Passover' - a traditional Jewish celebration and holiday, for the Israeli people travelling to the country.
 Later on, the first Chabad House opened in Kathmandu in 2000 which was a centre for hosting events and services involving the local Jewish community and Jewish tourists.
 Two other such houses opened in Pokhara and Manang in 2007 and 2010.

-The country at present is a secular state and all the residents are given the freedom to choose and practice whatever religion they wish to.
+The country at present is a secular state and all the residents are given the freedom to choose and practise whatever religion they wish to.
 Tourists of all religions, caste, creed, ethnicity and nationality are accepted in the country with open arms.